 STEP 4B.
 DRAFT PROPOSED ORDER & SCHEDULE FINAL HEARING

 Prepare a proposed final order ahead of the hearing and send to NIJC for review.
-See the Appendix for a Sample Cook County Probate Guardianship Order.
 In addition to the standard guardianship language, the final order MUST contain the required findings for SIJS:

 SIJS "MAGIC LANGUAGE!"